filecoin-project/filecoin-docs/content/en/about-filecoin/how-filecoin-works.md

 ---
-title: How Filecoin Works
+title: "How Filecoin Works"
-description: An overview of how the Filecoin network operates - binding clients and storage providers through storage and retrieval deals.
+description: "An overview of how the Filecoin network operates - binding clients and storage providers through storage and retrieval deals."
 menu:
     about:
         parent: "about-filecoin-basics"